 President El-Sisi’s call for national dialogue is rare.
 This is the first time, since he took office in mid-2014, to make such an invitation.
 However, the practice of holding national dialogues is, in fact, not foreign to the Egyptian political culture.
-In the past decade alone, while Egypt was struggling to navigate throughout the aftermath of the Arab Spring, at least three national dialogues were held by three different political leaderships, with the purpose either to discuss an existing challenge or plan for a future ambition.
+In the past decade alone, while Egypt was struggling to navigate through the aftermath of the Arab Spring, at least three national dialogues were held by three different political leaders, with the purpose of either discussing an existing challenge or planning for a future ambition.

 Two years later, in January 2013, the Muslim Brotherhood regime, which was in charge then, called for a national dialogue with the opposing secular parties to cool down the angry streets.
 The invitation came in response to violent protests that erupted on the anniversary of the revolution.
 In an official statement, at that time, the Muslim Brotherhood government described the presidential call for dialogue as a “broad national dialogue that is open for all members of the political elite to discuss political differences and ensure holding fair and transparent parliamentary elections after amending the constitution.”
 However, the extreme ideological differences between the secular opposition and the Islamist regime made it difficult for this dialogue to happen.